MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

     ![MyAnalytics Collaboration Meeting details](../../Images/mya/use/collab-meetings.png)

-The **Communication habits** section shows the total number of emails sent and read during each hour of the day in the past four weeks.
+The **Communication habits** section shows the total number of chats (instant messages) and emails sent and read during each hour of the day in the past four weeks.

    ![MyAnalytics Communication habits](../../Images/mya/use/collab-com-chart.png)